 Doa Recitation

-Welcome remarks: IFEA Halal Centre
+Welcome remarks: IFEA

 Opening Speech: Ts.
 Dr. Aslizah Mohd Aris, Timbalan Rektor Penyelidikan Jaringan Industry Masyarakat & Alumni, UiTM Cawangan Negeri Sembilan